figdavi/capylayer/README.md

 - Add a TUI with [Textual](https://github.com/Textualize/textual)
 - Design a way to check if key names exist as keys
 - Error logging
-- Implement support for key to symbol remapping
+- Implement better key remapping for Linux and MacOS
+- Compile script dynamically
 - Create a pt-br README
 - Add dist files to repo